Boisier/HUB/README.md

 # HUB
 HUB is a transportation system viewer based on SVG (to display the map), PHP, and JavaScript.
-It used an SQL database to store informations about the networks, the stations, and the lines.
+It used a SQL database to store informations about the networks, the stations, and the lines.

-HUB use Djikstra's algorithm to calculate the fastest route between two stations.
+HUB use Djikstra's algorithm to determine the fastest route between two stations.

 HUB is made to be able to support different networks. *In Progress*